Marketing Your Online Auction: 5 Digital Strategies

 Auctions require your procurement team to reach out to multiple businesses in order to obtain auction items.
 During these conversations, not every business will be able to offer a tangible item to donate.
 However, many of them might be able to help promote your auction through their communication channels.

 When your procurement team pitch businesses, they should include multiple ways the business can offer their support.
 For most auctions, the most helpful types of contributions are physical items, monetary donations, marketing assistance, or some combination of the three.
-In exchange, your nonprofit promotes their services and names them as a sponsor at your event.
+In exchange, your nonprofit promotes its services and names them as a sponsor at your event.

 5. Pair with a peer-to-peer fundraiser.